The Queen given 'all clear' to fly to Sandringham to continue resting

 - Her Majesty, 95, was forced to pull out of important engagements including COP26 so that she could focus on her health.

-- This royal news comes as Queen’s heartbreak is revealed as she’s forced to give up hobby that got her through Prince Philip’s death amid health fears.
+- This royal news comes after the Queen’s heartbreak was revealed as she was forced to give up hobby that got her through Prince Philip’s death amid health fears.

 The Queen is understood to have been flown to Sandringham by helicopter so that she can continue to rest.